What is the Put-Call Parity Formula?

 Example #2

 In this example, let us assume the call of stock of XYZ Ltd. The strike price of $ 350 is trading at $ 29 on 1 January 2019.
 The expiry date of the same is 31 December 2019.
-Put of the stock for the same strike price and the same expiry date is trading $ 15.
+Put of the stock for the same strike price and expiry date is trading at $ 15.
 The risk-free interest rate in the market is 10%.
 Let us calculate what should be the current market price of the stock of XYZ Ltd:

 Solution: